 Watch Full lecture in English

-3) Strong acid against weak base: (HCl against NH4OH)
+3) Strong acid vs weak base: NH4OH versus HCl

-In this case, conductance initially decreases because the fast-moving H⁺ ions are replaced by the slower-moving NH₄⁺ ions.
-As more strong base is added, the weak acid.
+In this case, conductance first decreases when fast-moving H+ ions are replaced with slow-moving NH4+ ions.

 5) Precipitation titration: (AgNO3 against KCl)